 Rabies remains an important cause of death, fear, and economic disruption in many regions of the world.
 Around 1.5 million people are treated for exposure each year, and approximately 59 000 die.
 Around 95% of human cases occur in Asia and Africa, mostly affecting children in poor rural communities.

 Exposure to rabies is most commonly through being bitten by an infected animal, usually a dog.
 Given the high costs of human vaccines, control of rabies is currently most economically viable through the vaccination and control of dog populations.
 Such control has become a focus of WHO-led eradication efforts.
-The high turn over and mobility of dog populations in many areas makes such control difficult to achieve, and even more difficult to sustain in the long term.
+The high turnover and mobility of dog populations in many areas makes such control difficult to achieve, and even more difficult to sustain in the long term.

 A cheap, easy to use rabies vaccine for humans that could be used in mass vaccination campaigns would be a valuable weapon in the battle against rabies.
+Vaccine effectiveness after a single dose, ease and cost of manufacture, plus minimising reliance on cold-chain storage are all important factors in the potential impact and new vaccine in limiting the human and economic suffering caused by rabies.

 In a non-human primate trial, this novel rabies vaccine outperformed a currently licenced vaccine: a single dose protected 100% of animals when exposed to rabies 22 months after vaccination.
-We are currently working to translate this pre-clinical success into a vaccine for human use.
-We are developing this vaccine for production at the Clinical Bio-Manufacturing Facility for a Phase I safety trial in adult volunteers.

 Cost estimates suggest this vaccine could be produced for less than US$4 a dose at scale, making it significantly cheaper than current rabies vaccines and economical to use for large-scale pre-exposure prophylaxis.